mirukana/lunasync/README.md

   last post that was downloaded in a previous run
 - Fast multithreaded downloads with lunafind, 8 downloads in parallel by default
 - Can sync all or only searches with a specific labels
+- Return the total number of downloaded posts

 ## Command line usage

 After adding some searches to the config file, simply doing `lunasync` will synchronize all searches in the current directory.
 A full sync will be taken for a search if this is the first time, incremental else.
 See `lunasync --help` for all options.